togobingi/spotifyMusicAnalysis/README.md

 # spotifyMusicAnalysis
-Script to analyze compare your Spotify music playlist with the top 100 songs of 2018
+Script to analyze and compare your Spotify music playlist with the top 100 songs of 2018

+I used the Spotipy library for this analysis